HHS/acf-datasurge-standards/python_standards.md

 ### Naming
 There are many opinions on the best way to name variables in python.
 We will generally follow the guidelines in [PEP 8 - Naming Conventions](https://peps.python.org/pep-0008/#naming-conventions)
 #### Naming conventions
-- Variable names should be no less than 3 characters and should be ddscriptive of what the variable represents
+- Variable names should be no less than 3 characters and should be descriptive of what the variable represents
 - Use CAPITALS to define constants or globals that will be used in your entire program or module
 - Use lowercase_with_underscores for local variables, member attributes or methods, function arguments and parameters
 - Use PascalCase for classes